Associate PI Scheme - FAQs

 Interested applications must:

-• Be able to commit to six months of working on a study registered onto the scheme at the same local site, once their spot on the Associate PI Scheme is confirmed.
+• be able to commit to 6 months of working on a study registered onto the scheme at the same local site, once their spot on the Associate PI Scheme is confirmed

 • Not be receiving funding to work on the study that you want to be an Associate PI for.
 However, you can be an Associate PI on a study that is outside of your funded fellow role.
 Enrolment in these cases will be made on an individual basis.